egilll/tex-linebreak2/README.md

 #### Limitations on webpages

-Note:

-* ⚠️ On Safari, when the user copies text, all line breaks are included in the copied text.
+- On Safari, when the user copies text, all line breaks are included in the copied text.

-The library does not support:

-- Spaces with underline.
-Only words will be underlined, the spaces between them will not be underlined.
+- Underlined text will not have any underlines between words.
+- Floating elements only have basic support:
+  - All floating elements that are children of absolutely positioned or sticky elements are ignored.
-- Floating elements that are nested within the text itself (e.g. `<p>text <FloatingElement/> text</p>`)
+  - Floating elements that are nested within the text itself (e.g. `<p>text <FloatingElement/> text</p>`) are not supported.
-- Floating elements when `line-height` isn't set
+  - Floating elements that do not have `line-height` set are not supported.
+  - If you run into layout issues and aren't using floating elements in your text, you can turn on the option `ignoreFloatingElements`.

+- If you're using third-party webfonts, you must apply `texLinebreakDOM` after the fonts have fully loaded, and that may introduce a noticable lag.
+- There may be issues regarding nested inline-block elements.
+- Using `<br/>` instead of using new paragraph elements sometimes causes very wide spaces instead of optimal spacing, which is a bug.

+The following are not supported:

 - Columns
 - Contenteditable elements
 - The CSS properties `font-stretch`, `font-size-adjust`, and `font-kerning`
-- If you're using third-party webfonts, you must apply `texLinebreakDOM` after the fonts have fully loaded, and that may introduce a noticable lag.
-- There may be issues regarding nested inline-block elements.
-- Using `<br/>` instead of using new paragraph elements currently sometimes causes very wide spaces instead of optimal spacing, which is a bug.

 #### Other limitations